d-bl/GroundForge/docs/p2t/readme.md

 ![](init-bend-kissing.svg)

-The sketch below has bright green lines traversing along starting points and brownish green traversing along end points of kissing paths.
+The sketch below has bright green lines traversing along starting points of kissing paths and brownish green traversing along end points of kissing paths.
 These lines start and end with segments perpendicular to adjacent edges in the pair diagram.
 The length of these segments depend on the length of the edges as well as the angle with neighboring edges.
-The three segments might need more or less the same length, this may be a conflicting requirement.
+The three segments might need more or less the same length.
+This may be a conflicting requirements.

 ![](perpendicular.svg)